leapcode/soledad/docs/incoming_box.rst

 ----------
 * Soledad Server is the particular implementation that runs in the server (the twisted implementation is the only one to the moment).
-This exposes several endpoints (documents synchronization, blob storage, incoming message box) that.
+This exposes several endpoints (documents synchronization, blob storage, incoming message box).
-* The BlobBackend is the particular implementation of the BlobBackend interface that the server has configured
+* BlobsBackend is a particular implementation of the IBlobsBackend interface, such as FilesystemBlobsBackend, that the server has been configured to use.
 * Soledad Client is the particular client that runs in different desktop replicas in the u1db sense (the twisted implementation is the only one to the moment).
 It executes a sync periodically, that syncs all metadata docs